otagomohio/2019-06-11_GBS_EE/sessions/bashgenomics.md

 cp /nesi/project/nesi02659/source_data/chicken.fa
 ```

 in the newly created *chicken_genome_exercise/* directory.
-[HINT](hints/bash_genomics_2.md)
+[Hint](hints/bash_genomics_2.md)

 The *.fa* extension denotes the fasta format.
 The fasta format is a text-based format for representing either nucleotide sequences or peptide sequences, in which base pairs or amino acids are represented using single-letter codes.
 A sequence in FASTA format begins with a single-line description, followed by lines of sequence data.
-The description line is distinguished from the sequence data by a greater-than (">") symbol in the first column.[Source](https://zhanglab.ccmb.med.umich.edu/FASTA/)
+The description line is distinguished from the sequence data by a greater-than (">") symbol in the first column.
+[Source](https://zhanglab.ccmb.med.umich.edu/FASTA/)

-Example:
+*Example:
 ```
 >CHROM 1
 ATGAGAGCGGTCTGAGAGTCTTAGAGGAGCGGATTATTA